-Standard errors for SCAD estimators in Study 1 for non-zero parameters $(\beta_1, \beta_4, \beta_5, \beta{10}, \gamma_1, \lambda_2, \text{ and } \lambda_6)$ are attached in Table S3.1 of the supplementary material.
+Standard errors for SCAD estimators in Study 1 for non-zero parameters $(\beta_1, \beta_4, \beta_5, \beta{10}, \gamma_1, \lambda_2 \text{ and } \lambda_6)$ are attached in Table S3.1 of the supplementary material.
 In fact, the standard errors of the robust method are close to those of the non-robust method under no contamination and are much smaller under contamination C0.
 To investigate the influence of outliers in covariance estimation, we list entropy losses and quadratic losses (defined in S3 of the supplementary material) in Table 2.
-Again, we find poor performance of the non-robust method in C0 compared to the robust approach.
+Again, we find poor performance of the non-robust method in C0 comparing to the robust approach in loss comparison.
+Consequently, we conclude that our robust joint model is necessary in research of joint modeling using the modified Cholesky decomposition in longitudinal data analysis.